gabriel-rcpereira/test-container/README.md

 # Test Container in Integration and Component tests

-Repository created to practice Test Container concepts to test an Application mainly in Integration and Component tests regarding the Test Pyramid layers
+Repository created to practice Test Container concepts testing an Application mainly in Integration and Component tests regarding the Test Pyramid layers

 ## Stack